jantonypdx/selenium-tumblr-test/README.md

 ## Code Example

 Given that pages are ultimately derived from LoadableComponent, page objects can be chained together by passing them into the constructor of the next page object.
-All page navigation can then be trigged by calling a simple "get()" call to the last object (as shown below).
-Navigation exit is then a simple call to the login page object.
+All page navigation can then be trigged by calling a simple "get()" call to the final chained object (as shown below).
+Navigation exit is then handled with a simple call to the login page object.
 ```
 // create webdriver and pages
 WebDriver driver = new FirefoxDriver();